Gary Tanin: Biography

 At age 16, Tanin had already laid the foundation for his calling when he landed a record deal with Odessa Records, recording his original material.

 While attending the University of Wisconsin–Milwaukee during the early 70s, Tanin apprenticed as an audio engineer at ARCO Recording Studios where he studied the Art and Science of audio recording and production.
 In the mid 70s he released the critically acclaimed, self-produced concept album Otto & The Elevators.
 In the early 80s he foresaw the unique possibility of combining newly emerging computer technology with music.
 He produced dozens of artists during the 70s and 80s.

-He has had numerous articles published in industry publications, including the CMC Source Book and AfterTouch(tm).
+He has had numerous articles published in industry publications, including the CMC Source Book and AfterTouch.
 These special interests led to Tanin's work with garageband.com co-founder Jerry Harrison (of the rock band Talking Heads).

 Harrison contributed to Sublime Nation, Tanin's 1995 solo CD released by MultiMusicaUSA.
 In addition to Sublime Nation, Gary has released several national critically acclaimed CDs of his own and produced local, national, and international artists.
 Tanin's Japanese/US release, XPensive Dogs, is an intercontinental fusion of east and west.
 A follow-up to XPensive Dogs, entitled DOG EAT DOG, was released in 2004.
 Japanese label Hard Disc International released XPensive Dogs, and Sublime Nation was released in Japan on the Mouse Records imprint.
 Tanin's entire catalog is being distributed in the US by RockIt Records (USA).